-Example: Number Tiles Provided Grade 4 Source: 2005 NA Percent correct: 42% (partially co 47% (co - - Number Properties and Operations: Number operations No calculator, tiles provided This question refers to the number tiles.
+Example: Number Tiles Provided Source: 2005 NAEP 4M4 #11 Grade 4 Percent correct: 47% (correct), Number Properties and Operations: Number operations 42% (partially correct) No calculator; tiles provided This question refers to the number tiles.
 Please remove the 10 number tiles and the paper strip from your packet and put them on your desk.
 Audrey used only the number tiles with the digits 2, 3, 4, 6, and 9.
 She placed one tile in each box below so the difference was 921.
 Write the numbers in the boxes below to show where Audrey placed the tiles.
-Correct answer: 9 6 3 4 2 9 2
+Correct answer: 9 6 3 2